JohnnyfiveAZR/osticket-prereqs/README.md

 <h2>List of Prerequisites</h2>

 - Create an Azure Virtual Machine Windows 10, 4vCPUs
-- Installation Files
+- Installation Files: Open this: Installation Files
+We will use these files to install osTicket and some of the dependencies.
+I’m using this offline version to make sure everyone is using the same version of all the files :)

-- Departments
+-
-- Permissions
+-
 - Users

 <h2>Installation Steps</h2>